NeuralCoder3/metacoq/paramvar/README.md

 ## Demo file

-The demo file is locates
+The demo file is located in `showcase.v`.

 ## Documentation